Lullabot/drupal-boilerplate/drush/readme.md

 The aliases directory is used to store aliases specific to your project.
 This is a great place to share aliases such as _@example.staging_, _@example.live_, _@example.rc_ etc..

-Be cautious about not storing local specific alias because the probably wont work in every environment.
+Be cautious about not storing local specific alias because they probably wont work in every environment.

 ###Commands